-Honey Grilled Trout Fillet on a Cedar Plank is a delicious way to enjoy trout, with the distinct smokey flavor from the cedar plank.
-You’re gonna love this recipe!
-I don’t follow fad diets or lifestyles, but I consider this recipe Paleo friendly.
+Honey Grilled Trout Fillet on a Cedar Plank is my favorite trout recipe, with the distinct smokey flavor from the cedar plank.
+I think you're gonna love this recipe!
+I don't follow fad diets or lifestyles, but I consider this recipe Paleo friendly.
 The ingredients are so simple, natural and pure.
-Who doesn’t love that?
+Who doesn't love that?

 Steelhead Trout were historically called Steelhead Salmon, and are part of the Salmonidae family.
 Salmon and Trout have similarities.
 They both are born in freshwater, live their lives in the ocean, and return to freshwater to spawn.
 Basically it's a Rainbow Trout that lives in the ocean instead of freshwater lakes.

 You can't alway find fresh Steelhead Salmon fillets, so I usually buy frozen Wild Steelhead Trout fillets, either from Norway or from the Western Canada.
 I defrost in the fridge overnight and use it the next day.
 Fresh fish is best, but I'm a realist.
 You can't always find or afford fresh fish, and nutritionally it's not any different.

 What Cedar do I use for Cedar Plank Trout?

 Cooking fish on a cedar plank has been made by Native Americans of the Pacific Northwest for hundreds of years, maybe thousands.
 The cedar planks must be free of chemicals, coatings or treatments as it will enter your food via the cooking process.
 So don’t wander over to your local Home Depot and grab any piece of cedar.
 I always buy my bbq cedar planks, usually from a barbecue store, or even on Amazon.
 I don’t trust the cedar from a construction site, or from a hardware store wood section, as I don’t know if the cedar has been treated or not.